abhayp2204/Ash/README.md

 - Run this using `make` command

 ## Assumptions
-- I have assumed that a command will not end with a semicolon ie `cd;`
 - `ash` can run 1024 background processes.
 This can be changed in the `shell.h` file.
 There are certain size limitations on the length of input strings, but it is more than enough for reasonably sized commands.
 Any errors will soon be fixed.

 ## Coding Practices